ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 Easy example: The query `TSS >= 100` - finds all rides where TSS is 100 or more.
 And this example already illustrates the major point of what a 'Filter' can do better than a 'Search'.
 You will not define a search which can do this.
 (But, also 'Filter' queries cannot do it all and easy.
 E.g. 'Search' makes absolutely sense for text fields and is perfect if e.g. you do not even know in which field you have stored your text - 'Search' will find it.)

+_Note: You need to separate fieldnamens, operator, keywords, function as well as values or string by " " (Space) so that the query parser can recognize them - otherwise you will see the query changing to red.
+To see the error text, just move the mouse cursor to the "Red" text and wait until the error text appears._

 ## Simple Queries

 A simple query lokes like: `<field_name> <operator> <value_or_string>`